Skip to main content

 Written by Oleg Sobolev

 We built Extrovert with account safety as our top priority.
-We're a third-party tool, so we take extra steps to make sure your LinkedIn activity through Extrovert looks like normal LinkedIn activity.
+We're a third-party tool, so we take extra steps to make sure your account activity through Extrovert looks like normal account activity.
 Here's how it works.

-You can connect your LinkedIn account in two ways, and both are secure by design:
+You can connect your professional network account in two ways, and both are secure by design:

-• Chrome extension (recommended) β€” connects using your existing LinkedIn session in Chrome
+• Chrome extension (recommended) β€” connects using your existing account session in Chrome

-• Email and password β€” we create a new LinkedIn session from your selected country, like logging in from a different device
+• Email and password β€” we create a new account session from your selected country, like logging in from a different device

 Why the Chrome extension is safe to install

-You may have heard that LinkedIn can detect third-party extensions.
+You may have heard that the professional network can detect third-party extensions.
 That's partly true β€” so here's the full picture.

-LinkedIn maintains a database of thousands of known automation extensions and uses a fingerprinting technique to detect them: their page scripts quietly check for specific files that those extensions expose.
-If a match shows up, LinkedIn knows the extension is installed and may flag the account.
+The platform maintains a database of thousands of known automation extensions and uses a fingerprinting technique to detect them: their page scripts quietly check for specific files that those extensions expose.
+If a match shows up, the platform knows the extension is installed and may flag the account.

 The Extrovert extension is built differently.
-It doesn't expose the files that fingerprinting technique looks for, so from LinkedIn's side, the extension is invisible.
+It doesn't expose the files that fingerprinting technique looks for, so from the professional network's side, the extension is invisible.
 Your browser looks like a normal user browser.

 Why the email and password method is safe

-When you use email and password, Extrovert creates a new, separate LinkedIn session β€” the same way signing in from your phone, your work laptop, or a different browser would.
-LinkedIn users create new sessions all the time and LinkedIn expects that.
+When you use email and password, Extrovert creates a new, separate account session β€” the same way signing in from your phone, your work laptop, or a different browser would.
+People create new account sessions all the time, and the platform expects that.

 • The new session uses an IP from the country you select, so the location matches a sensible sign-in pattern